mvs-org/new-frontiers/README.md

-# Frontier
+# Metaverse

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/paritytech/frontier/Rust)
 ![Matrix](https://img.shields.io/matrix/frontier:matrix.org)

-Frontier is Substrate's Ethereum compatibility layer.
+Metaverse is Substrate's Ethereum compatibility layer.
 It allows you to run unmodified Ethereum dapps.

 The goal of Ethereum compatibility layer is to be able to: